NautilusTrader

 Binance data differences

-The ts_event field value for QuoteTick objects will differ between Spot and Futures exchanges, where the former does not provide an event timestamp, so the ts_init is used (which means ts_event and ts_init are identical).
+The ts_event field on QuoteTick differs between Spot and Futures.
+Spot does not provide an event timestamp, so ts_init is used (meaning ts_event and ts_init are identical).

 Binance specific data